tarwn/lessthandot-hugo/blogs/content/posts/2013-01-21-why-avoiding-multiple-code-blocks.md

 excerpt: |
   It was a little remark from Bob Beauchemin (B|T) during the Belgian SQL Server Days that started me writing this post.
   Showing cached Execution Plans
-  In this post I’m going to use information from the following Dynamic Management Views and Functions t&hellip;
+  In this post I'm going to use information from the following Dynamic Management Views and Functions t&hellip;
 url: /index.php/datamgmt/dbprogramming/why-avoiding-multiple-code-blocks/
 views:
   - 15388